 When I did put my aids on again, for dinner at a table on the street, everything sounded way too loud—much like when I first got my hearing aids 20 years ago and it was excruciating to wear them on the streets of New York.
 Apparently six weeks was long enough to affect how my brain processes sound.

 When we first get hearing aids, we need time to adjust.
-Audiologists usually recommend a person wear their aids a few hours each day, working up to full-day wear.
+To acclimate during the adjustment period, hearing professionals usually recommend a person wear their aids a few hours each day, working up to full-day wear.
 This isn't easy: At first people describe sounds as too loud.
 We hear too much background sound and some sounds seem sharp and unpleasant—usually high frequencies we used to miss.
 Most people adjust in two to three weeks, as our brains adapt to the new sounds and block out sounds like humming refrigerators.